Infinidat/infi.clickhouse_orm/docs/class_reference.md

 #### Distributed(cluster, table=None, sharding_key=None)

-:param cluster: what cluster to access data from
+- `cluster`: what cluster to access data from
-:param table: underlying table that actually stores data.
+- `table`: underlying table that actually stores data.
 If you are not specifying any table here, ensure that it can be inferred from your model's superclass (see models.DistributedModel.fix_engine_table)
-:param sharding_key: how to distribute data among shards when inserting straightly into Distributed table, optional
+- `sharding_key`: how to distribute data among shards when inserting straightly into Distributed table, optional